django/deps/final/0001-dep-process.rst

 4. `Discussion, development, and updates`_ — the DEP and reference implementation are discussed, improved, and updated as feedback comes in.

-5. `Review & Resolution`_ — the DEP is reviewed by the Technical Board and either accepted or rejected.
+5. `Review & Resolution`_ — the DEP is reviewed by the Steering Council and either accepted or rejected.

 6. `Implementation`_ — the implementation of the proposed feature is completed